Learn more about

 The benefits of Quantum Dot Scintillators

-Scintillators using ‘Perovskite’ Quantum Dots (QDs) combine the advantages of both CsI (Tl) scintillators, and GADOX scintillators.
+Scintillators using Perovskite Material combine the advantages of both CsI (Tl) scintillators, and GADOX scintillators.
 They offer an extremely high resolution and brightness of image, (equivalent to those that the CsI(Tl) scintillators), but they are as cost-effective as GADOX scintillators).
 Their ability to provide higher resolution images allows them to show the smaller structures in objects, making them ideal for machine vision.

 An additional performance advantage is that perovskite scintillators are more robust, durable and work more efficiently when exposed to hard X-rays and gamma rays.

-However, possibly the most important advantage of Perovskite QD scintillators is their super-fast response time, allowing them to cease scintillation when the X-ray is switched off.
-The quantum confinement of Perovskite QDs means it has a response time measured in ‘ns’ as opposed to the standard response time for conventional scintillators, which is in within µs and ms ranges.
+However, possibly the most important advantage of Perovskite scintillators are their super-fast response time, allowing them to cease scintillation when the X-ray is switched off.
+Perovskite scintillators have a response time measured in ‘ns’ as opposed to the standard response time for conventional scintillators, which is in within µs and ms ranges.
 This unique property allows for ultrafast X-ray scanning that is perfect when examining objects that are moving (again, ideal for non-destructive testing and inspection).

 Lutfan Sinatra, the VP of Product Development of Quantum Solutions noted: “QDot™ Perovskite Scintillators demonstrate the unprecedented advantages over CsI(Tl) and GADOX, offering a new type of highly performing scintillators”.